 - Shared mission and values

 - Share knowledge

 - National exposure- On shared issues coming up across the groups

 - Change the Story- Change media stories to be focused on the lived experience.

-In June of 2018 we decided the vision statement for the group and in July we started to plan to coordinate events across the UK that would raise awareness of The International Day for the Eradication of Poverty on October 17th 2018.
+In June of 2018 we decided the vision statement for the group and in July we started to plan to coordinate events across the UK that would raise awareness of The International Day for the Eradication of Poverty.

-For more information on APLE, visit the website here:
+For more information on The APLE Collective, visit the website here: